The English Department (English, Film and Media Studies)

 Key Stage 5 Curriculum

 We are one of the most popular A-level subject choices with students leaving us and going on to study Law, Journalism, English or Philosophy.
 The Key Stage 5 Curriculum is balanced and engaging with room for creativity as well as academic rigour.
 Students study texts ranging from canonical classics such as Hamlet and Wuthering Heights to a Streetcar Named Desire and A Thousand Splendid Suns.
-Our A-C pass-rate at A-level has been at 100% for the past 2 academic years and our A-B pass-rate at 60% with 5 A*s attained in 2017.
-We have been commended in recent years by inspectors and visitors to the school on the academic atmosphere of our A-level classes with the 2013 Ofsted report and the 2016 external review focusing on the outstanding teaching noted in an A-level English class.
+Our A-C pass-rate at A-level has been between 90% and 100% for the past 3 academic years and our A-B pass-rate at 60% with 5 A*s attained in 2017 and 10 A/A* grades in 2018 representing 50% of the cohort.
+We have been commended in recent years by inspectors and visitors to the school on the academic atmosphere of our A-level classes with the 2013 Ofsted report and the 2017 external review focusing on the outstanding teaching noted in an A-level English class.

 We also offer excellent GCSE resit or first entry opportunity to Sixth form students – tailoring provision to their needs and ensuring the same expectations and academic rigours of KS4 are applied here.

 The wider student experience is central to our departmental ethos.
 The English department run a range of extra-curricular enrichment opportunities including theatre trips, debating societies and creative writing competitions.
 We have worked very successfully on Film-making projects with the BFI in recent years, with 2 films winning “Best editing” (Head Boy) and “Best Film” (Macbeth) and we are always looking to cultivate new up-and-coming directors!
 We run a series of residential trips for Sixth form students including a trip to Bronte country and another to Thomas Hardy’s rural Dorset as well as harnessing an excellent relationship with Keats’ House Museum.
-We plan to extend this to KS3 and KS4 with planned trips to Stratford Upon Avon for the study of Shakespeare and the Lake District to enable us to explore the landscape of The Romantics.
+We plan to extend this to KS3 and KS4 with planned trips to Stratford Upon Avon for the study of Shakespeare and the Lake District to enable us to explore the landscape of The Romantics and are currently planning a Sixth form trip to Rome to help us to further explore the poet John Keats and his last months spent there.

 For further information please contact us via email - email@example.com